rofrol/react-starter-kit/README.md

 # React starter kit

-Uses es6 modules, babel to use es6, browserify to bundle modules, livereactload for hot reloading, uglifyify for minification, exorcist for external map files
+Uses es6 modules, babel to use es6, browserify to bundle modules, livereactload for hot reloading, uglifyify for minification, exorcist for external map files.

-Compiled with browserify and babelify to one file bundle.js
+Compiled with browserify and babelify to one file bundle.js.

 ## Install